pestphp/website/source/docs/guides/phpunit.md

     ->see('The Laravel Community Portal');
 ```

-This Pest test is equivalent to the PHPUnit test, and it only has 6 lines, down from the
+This Pest test is equivalent to the PHPUnit one, and it only has 6 lines of code, down from the
 19 original lines.
-And most importantly, the test contains only what really matters.
+And most importantly, the test now contains only what really matters.

 Next section: [Symfony →](/docs/guides/symfony)